Pathoschild/smapi-mod-dump/compiled/okay/Tilled Soil Decay/README.md

 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `DryDecayRate`: Amount of tilled soil that will disappear.
 Normally this is 0.1 (=10%).
 Default = 0.5.
+* `DecayDelay`: Number of days that the patch must have been without water, before it can disappear during the night.
+Default = 2.
 * `DryDecayRateFirstOfMonth`: Amount of tilled soil that will disappear at the start of a new month.
 Normally this is 0.8 (=80%).
 Default = 1.
-* `DecayDelay`: Number of days that the patch must have been without water, before it can disappear during the night.
-Default = 2.
 * `DecayDelayFirstOfMonth`: Number of days that the patch must have been without water, before it can disappear during the night at the end of the month.
+Default = 1.
+* `DryDecayRateGreenhouse`: Amount of tilled soil that will disappear in the greenhouse.
+Normally this is 1.0 (=100%).
+Default = 1.
+* `DecayDelayGreenhouse`: Number of days that the patch must have been without water, before it disappears in the greenhouse and other non-farm locations.
 Default = 1.

 ## Dependencies
 This mod requires the following mods to be installed: